 - a close relative under the age of 16 who you’re legally liable to support

-- your ex-husband, ex-wife, ex-civil partner or ex-partner if they are a lone parent
+- your ex-husband, ex-wife, ex-civil partner or ex-partner if they’re a lone parent.

-Your local authority or trust might choose not to count your home as capital in other circumstances, for example if your carer lives there and they gave up their home to care for you.
+Your local authority or trust might choose not to count your home as capital in other circumstances.
+For example, if your previous carer lives there and they gave up their home to care for you.

 Means tests for different types of care